Picovoice/serverless-picollm/README.md

-# Serverless picoLLM Engine
+# Serverless picoLLM: LLMs running in AWS Lambda!

-Code for Serverless LLM article on picovoice.ai ([Link to article](https://picovoice.ai/blog/picollm-on-lambda/))
+Code for the Serverless LLM article on picovoice.ai which you can find here: [Link to article](https://picovoice.ai/blog/picollm-on-lambda/).

 ![The Demo in Action](resources/serverless-picollm-small.gif)